Quick Summary

 Think of employer group health insurance as a safety net for your health provided by your workplace.

-During the COVID-19 pandemic, the Insurance Regulatory and Development Authority of India (IRDAI) mandated that all employers offer their employees group health insurance policies.
+After the COVID-19 pandemic, the Insurance Regulatory and Development Authority of India (IRDAI) made it mandatory for employers to offer group health insurance to employees.
+This move ensured a minimum safety net for the Indian workforce.

 It's a health insurance plan your employer secures with an insurance provider, offering coverage to you and often your dependents (spouse, children, and sometimes even parents) at a group rate.